analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     * "BOARD" should be set to "EvKit_V1"
     * "TARGET" should be set to "MAX78002"

 10. The example is now successfully imported.
-From here, you may edit, compile, and debug.
+From here, you may edit, build, and debug the project.

 ### Creating a New Project